-Chapter 6 - Rooted Through the Wilderness
+6 - Rooted Through the Wilderness

-Even as a child, I remember having a deep desire for people to know Jesus.
-At the time, the only way I knew how to interpret that was through missions.
-So I joined countless outreach projects in Portugal and internationally, always searching for the right fit, the right shape for the dream I carried.
+Even as a child, I carried a deep desire for people to know Jesus.
+At the time, the only way I knew how to interpret that longing was through missions.
+So I joined outreach projects in Portugal and internationally, always searching for the right fit, the right shape for the dream I carried.
+But nothing ever felt quite right.
+Back then, I thought what I wanted was evangelism.
+Looking back now, I can see that what I longed for was spiritual formation.
+I wanted to walk with people as they encountered God in deeper, more personal ways.
+I simply did not have the language for it yet.

 Henri Nouwen’s words have also stayed with me: